 I’ve included what to say to a cancer patient, what to do for a cancer patient, what to write in a greeting card for a cancer patient, and the things NOT to say to a cancer patient.
 After my own experience with Stage 3 Breast Cancer and over a year of treatment, I learned what things help heal a cancer patient.
 Let the gift or card do the talking for you.
 Just do something for them!!

-Here is a great gift for cancer patients – an Inspirational Subway Sign with words of encouragement - on sale for $28.00 and FREE SHIPPING.
-FREE SHIPPING BY ME to any address in Continental USA.
+Here are great gifts for cancer patients - Inspirational Wood Sign – 9 inches x 13 inches with words of encouragement.
+FREE SHIPPING to any address in USA.
 If it is a gift, it can be sent to a separate address.
 I will insert a free gift card stating it is from you.
-I designed it and these are the words that got me through over a year of cancer treatment!
-It is solid wood – handcrafted in USA – it will be a source of inspiration for any cancer patient.
-I take PayPal and all major credit cards at my store www.hellocourage.com Click on sign for more information:
+These Courage words got me through over a year of cancer treatment!
+I had them written and stared at them the days I wanted to give up.
+I started my store to help cancer patients and help pay my medical bills.
+I take PayPal and all major credit cards at my SECURE store run by Shopify at www.hellocourage.com Click on signs for more information:

 Top 5 things you can do for a cancer patient:

 1) Send a greeting card – or send more than one.
 Greeting cards have been a source of great strength to me.
 I have received multiple cards from many people.
 This has surprised me.
 At least 8 people have sent me over 10 cards each!
 One friend sent me a card every week for ONE YEAR!
 If you are at a loss for words, the best cards I have gotten say things like Courage, Strength, Encouragement – simple messages with important meaning.

 Food is difficult especially if the Cancer Patient is receiving Chemotherapy.
 Before you bring food, ask what they can eat.